tyagishubham177/MyScraper/README.md

    The script will open a headless browser, navigate to the product page, input the pincode, and report the stock status.
 You’ll see console logs for each step (e.g., “Page loaded”, “Add to Cart enabled: visible”, etc.), and it will save a screenshot in the `artifacts/` folder.
 If an item is in stock and you’ve configured email/SMS, it will attempt to send out notifications.
 (Don’t worry, it also logs if it actually sent or if it skipped due to time windows or missing config.)

 4. **Set Up Automated Checks with GitHub Actions**
    The real magic is in automation.
 By default, this repository includes a workflow file at `.github/workflows/schedule.yml` that is set to run the check every 2 hours.
+In addition, dependency updates are handled by `.github/workflows/dependabot.yml`.
 To set it up:

    * Fork this repo to your own GitHub account (or push it to a new repo under your account).
    * In your repository settings, add the required secrets (those environment vars from step 2) – at the very least `PINCODE`, and the SMTP settings if you want email alerts.
 Fast2SMS keys if you use that.